Straight Note in Real Estate: Definition & vs Installment

 Advantages

-• Lower monthly payments – Since payments cover only interest, borrowers have better cash flow.
+• Lower monthly payments – Since payments cover only interest, borrowers have better cash flow than they would with a fully amortized loan.

 • Predictable costs – Fixed interest rates provide consistency.

-• Useful for short-term projects – Investors benefit when expecting future profits.
+• Useful for short-term projects – Investors may benefit when they expect future profits, refinancing, or sale proceeds before the principal becomes due.

 Disadvantages